BPD detectives investigating shooting on the Rims

 Lt.
-Brandon Wooley says officers were dispatched to the area of the Rims near the water tower Monday afternoon.
+Brandon Wooley said officers were dispatched to the area of the Rims near the water tower Monday afternoon.

-Wooley says officers arrived on scene to find an unconscious 19-year-old man with a gunshot wound.
+Wooley said officers arrived on scene to find an unconscious 19-year-old man with a gunshot wound.
 He was transported by an ambulance to a local hospital with a life-threatening injury.

-Another 19-year-old man was detained at the scene and questioned by detectives.

 The investigation remains ongoing.